Pragati2693/Dissertation/README.md

 Table 3, highlights that the count of the companies in the list for emerging Asian companies is constant except for a very small increase in the count of Indian company.

  ![image](https://github.com/Pragati2693/Dissertation/assets/68961996/de4142fb-fdc4-4cfe-961e-f0d4c877e3bf)

 ***Research Question 1.1: How does the financial performance of Asian companies compare to the global average and within Asia itself?***

-Table 4, shows that the average Profit share (in
-%), calculated as Sum of the profit/number of companies in each region, has decreased for Emerging Asian companies from 2013 to 2022.
+Table 4, shows that the average Profit share (inn%), calculated as Sum of the profit/number of companies in each region, has decreased for Emerging Asian companies from 2013 to 2022.
 The Profit share has decreased for Asian companies but increased for other regions.

 ![image](https://github.com/Pragati2693/Dissertation/assets/68961996/85d0d5b5-2bcd-4e9a-a3b7-3bd706e2e193)

-Fig 2, shows that the Average Marginal profit, calculated as (Total Profit/Total Revenue)/Total number of companies for each region in 2013 and 2022, has increased more for European, U.S. and Other regions compared to that of the Asian companies.
+Fig 2, shows that the Average Marginal profit, calculated as (Total Profit/Total Revenue)/Total number of companies for each region in 2013 and 2022, has increased more for European,U.S. and Other regions compared to that of the Asian companies.

 ![image](https://github.com/Pragati2693/Dissertation/assets/68961996/386a0d2d-d202-4079-a215-1defff4d4aac)

 **Specific to Asian Companies**
 Fig 3 and Fig 4, shows that the Average Marginal Profit, calculated as (Total Profit/Total Revenue)/Total number of companies for each country of Advance and Emerging Asian region in 2013 and 2022, has decreased for China, Singapore, Malaysia and Indonesia while it increased for other country in 2022 compared to 2013.

 ![image](https://github.com/Pragati2693/Dissertation/assets/68961996/a04742bf-0c43-437c-b512-0961aa136399)